Evgeni Semenenko

-Evgeni Stanislavovich Semenenko (Евгений Станиславович Семененко; born 26 July 2003) is a Russian figure skater.
+Evgeni Stanislavovich Semenenko (Евгений Станиславович Семененко; born 26 July 2003) is a Russian figure skater who currently competes as an Individual Neutral Athlete.
 He is the 2021 Skate Canada bronze medalist and a two-time Russian national champion (2023–24).
 He placed in the top eight at the 2021 World Championships.
 He was the best result of Russia at 2022 Winter Olympics, placing 8th all-around.
 On the junior level, he is the 2021 Russian junior national champion.

 Personal life

+Semenenko was born in Saint Petersburg, Russia on 26 July, 2003.
+He graduated from high school with honors in 2021 and has been studying at the medical faculty of First Pavlov State Medical University of St. Petersburg ever since.

+Career

+Early career

 Evgeni started skating when he was 5 years old.
 At the age of 8, Evgeni joined the team of Alexei Mishin and Tatiana Mishina.
-He graduated from high school with honors in 2021 and has been studying at the medical faculty of First Pavlov State Medical University of St. Petersburg ever since.

-In April 2023 Semenenko was sanctioned by the Ukrainian government due to his support for the Russian invasion of Ukraine.
+In his international advanced novice career, he notably won the 2016 Bavarian Open and the 2016 NRW Trophy.
+He debuted internationally as a junior at the Junior Grand Prix in Austria, placing 6th.

+Semenenko missed the majority of the 2017–18 and 2018–19 seasons due to injury by a stress fracture in his tibia.
+Throughout the two seasons, he encountered struggles with his hip.

+Evgeni debuted as a senior skater in the 2019–20 season, winning the silver medal at the 2020 Tallink Hotels Cup, and later winning the 2020 Russian Cup Final.